Tambopata Rainforest Wildlife Photography Tour

-An Amazon wildlife photo tour is designed to take you to a great location at the best time of day and get you to the right places for the best light.
-Our wildlife photo tour is designed to maximize photographic opportunities of an intriguing variety of wildlife like Howler monkeys, Giant River Otters, Scarlet macaws, Hoatzin bird, leafcutter ants, and a newly discovered species of spider.
+This rainforest wildlife photography tour is carefully planned to take you to great locations at the best time of day for the light and animal movements.
+You should encounter an intriguing variety of wildlife such as Howler Monkeys, Giant River Otters, Scarlet Macaws, Hoatzins, Leafcutter Ants and other photogenic insects, including a newly discovered species of spider.

-Explore the hidden world of the rainforest at night.
-Night walks are great for photographing insects including Cicadas and Katydids, Dragonflies, Large grasshoppers, Frogs ....and for luring hairy tarantulas out of their ground nests for a few quick shots.
+As an exciting added extra we can introduce you to the hidden world of the rainforest at night.
+Night walks are great for photographing insects, including cicadas and katydids, dragonflies, large grasshoppers, frogs, and for luring hairy tarantulas out of their ground nests for a few quick shots.

 - 1 Night at Posada Amazonas Lodge, 2 Nights at Refugio Amazonas, and 3 nights at the Tambopata Research Center

-- Opportunity to do some landscape photography from the river, the canopy tower, oxbow lake, at sunrise and sunset.
+- Opportunity to do some landscape photography at sunrise and sunset from the river, canopy tower and an oxbow lake

-- See hundreds of parrots and macaws at the world-famous TRC clay lick
+- Hundreds of macaws and other parrots at the world-famous Tambopata clay licks

-- Macro photography (bring your lens) of insects and night
+- Macro photography of insects and night creatures

 Arrive in Puerto Maldonado, capital of Madre de Dios, and join a 2 hours journey by bus and boat till the lodge.
 Your first taste of the Amazon culinary will be in the river while you let the city behind to enjoy the amazing jungle landscapes